Hupa: History

 Hupa people had limited contact with non-native peoples until the 1849 Gold Rush brought an influx of miners onto their lands.
-In 1864, the United States government signed a treaty that recognized the Hupa tribe's sovereignty to their land.
+In 1864, the United States government signed a treaty recognizing the Hupa tribe's sovereignty over their land.
 The United States called the reservation the Hoopa Valley Indian Reservation (located at 41°05′57″N 123°40′21″W), where Hupa people now reside, one of very few California tribes not forced from their homeland.
 The reservation is next to the territory of the Yurok at the connection of the Klamath and Trinity Rivers in northeastern Humboldt County.
 The reservation has a land area of 141.087 sqmi.

 Hupa are involved in the talks to remove hydroelectric dams along the Klamath and Trinity rivers, and were a party to a lawsuit against the Bureau of Reclamation and the National Marine Fisheries Service.
-On February 8, 2017 the federal district court judge ruled in favor of the Hoopa Valley Tribe, the three other Klamath River fishing tribes, and other stakeholders.
+On February 8, 2017, the federal district court judge ruled in favor of the Hoopa Valley Tribe, the three other Klamath River fishing tribes, and other stakeholders.
 The judge agreed to plans designed by the Tribes' scientists to reduce outbreaks of a deadly fish disease that had infected 90% of juvenile salmon in 2014 and 2015.